Mina the Hollower: Gameplay

-The game's main character is Mina, a genius inventor and mouse who has created advances in Spark Technology.
+The player character is Mina, a genius inventor and mouse who has created advances in Spark Technology.
 She is a Hollower, a member of a guild dedicated to studying the Earth.
+She can pick between three different weapons in the beginning of the game.
+They include a whip (Nightstar), dual daggers (Whisper and Vesper), and a hammer (Blaststrike Maul) that allows her to attack in four directions.
+Mina can unlock two additional weapons later in the game, and hold one at a time.

-She wields a whip, called the Nightstar, as a weapon, allowing her to attack in four directions.
-Additionally, Mina can take advantage a technique known as "Hollowing".
-This grants her the ability to burrow underground for a short time as a way to traverse short distances quickly and cross gaps, all while being completely invincible in the process.
+Additionally, Mina can take advantage of a technique known as "Hollowing".
+This grants her the ability to burrow underground for a short time as a way to traverse short distances quickly and cross gaps, while being invincible.

-Alongside her whip, Mina is able to use sidearms such as hatchets and daggers, being able to hold only one at a time.
-Trinkets can be equipped to provide permanent boosts to her navigational and combative abilities.
+Currency called "Bones" can be spent to raise Mina's combat statistics, and trinkets can be equipped to provide permanent boosts to her navigational and combative abilities.
+Sidearms can also be found throughout the world, providing Mina with a wide variety of support and combative roles; unlike Trinkets, however, Sidearms are lost upon death.

-The game is in a 3/4 isometric perspective, similar to Game Boy Color games such as The Legend of Zelda: Oracle of Seasons and Oracle of Ages.
+The game is in a 3/4 isometric perspective, similar to Game Boy Color games such as The Legend of Zelda: Link's Awakening DX.

-Story
+Plot

 Setting

-The game takes place in a 1700s gothic horror-inspired world populated by anthropomorphic animals.
-It is primarily set in Tenebrous Isle, Ossex's only major city.
-One of the levels in the game includes Nox's Bayou, a poisonous swamp which hosts one of the generators.
+The game takes place in the 19th century in a world where mythical creatures and anthropomorphic animals coexist with humans.
+It is primarily set on Tenebrous Isle, with various levels surrounding the hub city of Ossex.
+Ten years ago, Hollower Mina and philanthropist Lionel built the Spark Generators—devices that harness an energy known as Spark—across Tenebrous Isle, bringing power to the region.
+While Mina pursued other ventures, Lionel stayed behind and became the leader of the isle in the capital, Ossex.
+Recently, the generators have begun to malfunction, and Mina has been summoned to fix them.